 Why should I attempt the Australian Alpine Ascent?

 Because you are an athlete who has done long course events in the past and really like to challenge yourself.
 You like riding and running the mountains.
-You like to be one of the first finishers of this amazingly tough event.
+You like to be one of the few finishers of this amazingly tough event.

 How far from Sydney is Jindabyne/Thredbo